What Are the Best Software Design Trends? A Review of Predictions

 - Hamburger Menu: While some designers aren’t a fan of the look of these, most will agree that hamburger menus definitely make for an easier navigation which leads to a better user experience (UX).

-- Hero Images: Thanks to the minimalistic aesthetics that we saw throughout every industry in 2016 (think home decor, restaurant interiors, simply lined logos), hero images popped up everywhere.
+- Hero Images: Thanks to the minimalistic aesthetics (think home decor, restaurant interiors, simply lined logos), hero images popped up everywhere.
 Hero images are where an image takes up the entire background, as seen here.

 - Card Layouts: You’ll see a layout such as this used on sites like Mashable.
 Each table or container holds a group of information which makes the user able to give a quick glance over of each “pocket” of information without having to click through each one.

 Software Design Trends

 In addition, we’ll likely see more animations.
-These can be in the style of the motion graphics you see when internal chat communication program, Slack, is loading or the increasingly popular use of gifs or stop-motion images.
+These can be in the style of the motion graphics you see when an internal chat communication program, Slack, is loading or the increasingly popular use of gifs or stop-motion images.

 Just like in fashion, “vintage” trends make their way back into the spotlight.
 We’ll be seeing more retro flat and back-to-basic-classic designs.
 Flat design makes things look three-dimensional by using drop shadows, gradients, and textures.